 Care Tips for Hardy Mums – From Container to Garden

-Hardy mums come in hundreds of colors and flower forms and bloom for several weeks in the autumn, when the days get shorter and the nights get longer.
-Mums, along with pumpkins, herald the fall season, and provide instant color to our patios and gardens.
+Hardy mums come in hundreds of colours and flower forms and bloom for several weeks in the autumn, when the days get shorter and the nights get longer.
+Mums, along with pumpkins, herald the fall season, and provide instant colour to our patios and gardens.
 With the right care, hardy mums can be enjoyed for years to come.

 - When selecting plants, choose mums whose deep green foliage is not wilted.

 - The soil in the container should be moist, not dry.

 - Look for plants with tightly closed buds, because you will be able to enjoy the blooms longer at your home.

 To increase the length of the mum's display, consider repotting it from the nursery container into a larger pot.
 Mums tend to get root bound, making it difficult for the soil to retain any water, so repotting will provide more soil and room for the roots to spread.